Resume / Bio / Timeline / Gallery

 He brings together a unique fusion of experience across business, leadership, creativity, emotional health and spiritual development.
 David and wife Natalie have three children and live on the Sunshine Coast in Queensland, Australia.

-He holds a Class 1 Honours Degree in Organisational Leadership and has over 25 years experience in the workplace, specialising in non-for-profit organisations.
+He is a PhD Candidate, specialising in Organisational Management and Change and has over 25 years experience in the workplace, specialising in non-for-profit organisations.
 Read more and resume

-Today, when he’s not at work, David spends his time writing, mentoring others in the healing work of poetry , collecting typewriters and spending time with family and friends.
+Today, when he’s researching or working as an Aged Care Chaplain, David spends his time writing, volunteering, playing boardgames, collecting typewriters and spending time with family and friends.

 David’s Working Timeline